uxebu/push2gh-pages/README.md

 # How to use

-1) generate the `secure` string
+1) generate the `secure` string in order to create the string you must have created the repo on travis!!!
 2) call `push2gh-pages` script to push the built files

 in .travis.yml define